Punktum-dk/epp-service-specification/README.md

 ### renew domain

 This part of the EPP protocol is described in [RFC 5731][RFC5731].
 This command adheres to the standard.

+Do note that for period specification, only the unit `y` for year is accepted.

+The following values for the period specification are accepted:

+- `1`
+- `2`
+- `3`
+- `5`

+Not specifying acceptable parameters will result in error code `2005` with a message indicating the error.

+Not specifying the period parameters will result in the unit: `y` and the value: `1`.

 ![Diagram of EPP process for EPP renew domain][epp-renew-domain]